Can you get a balance transfer card with bad credit?

 You might find a balance transfer credit card to approve you even if your credit score is poor, but that doesn’t necessarily mean it’s your best option.

-Often, people with poor credit find most of their credit card options are secured credit cards, but these cards aren’t ideal for balance transfers — and many don’t even allow balance transfers.
+People with poor credit find most of their credit card options are secured credit cards, but these cards aren’t ideal for balance transfers — and many don’t even allow balance transfers.
 Secured credit cards require a cash deposit, or security deposit, as collateral, and your credit limit is usually equal or close to your deposit amount.
 That means the credit limits — and, therefore, the amount you could even transfer to the card — are typically quite low.
-Furthermore, if you have the cash to use as collateral for a secured credit card, you’d likely be better off putting it toward the debt you’re trying to consolidate instead.
-This means that having a low credit score can sometimes make a balance transfer a bad idea.

 Pros and cons of a balance transfer card when you have bad credit

 If you’re trying to pay down debt while building credit, a balance transfer is a solid option to consider.
 However, if you currently have bad credit, it can be difficult to qualify for a balance transfer card with terms that actually benefit you.
 Should you transfer a balance, or should you focus on repairing your credit?
-Let’s consider some pros and cons of a balance transfer.
+Consider some pros and cons of a balance transfer.

 Pros

-• Plus, with the right card, you can use the card to build your credit and take advantage of rewards after your transferred balance is paid off.
+If your balance transfer card offers rewards, you can take advantage of any rewards even after your transferred balance is paid off.

 Cons